Appendix 9

 1. They believe persuasion is to be prohibited.

-1. They believe that to be exclusivistic is to be arrogant.
+1. They believe that to be exclusive is to be arrogant.

-1. They believe that our belief that Jesus is the way, the truth, and the life is just one of the naratives among other narratives in the world that are equally as valid.
+1. They believe that our belief that Jesus is the way, the truth, and the life is just one of the narratives among other narratives in the world that are equally as valid.

 II.
 Things to remember in our witness to others today.
 (1 Chronicles 12:32)